-Theory of Science and Ethics (TN900)
+Theory of Science and Research Ethics (TN900)

 Theory of science will be discussed, and emphasis will be placed on describing how a scientific knowledge of nature emerges and that our knowledge of nature has been and is under development.
 The creative process in research will be emphasized.
 The structure of a scientific theory will be discussed, and each of the elements of the structure (assumptions, deductions, statements and testing), and the interconnection between them will be thoroughly discussed and illustrated by examples from the history of science.